-➤ Motivation: hard railway system transformations
+→ Motivation: hard railway system transformations

-In order to further enhance capacity and reliability while also delivering better and new services to customer, transformations of the European railway system have to be managed.
+In order to further enhance capacity and reliability while also delivering better and new services to customers, transformations of the European railway system have to be managed.
 There is today a need and opportunity to be more ambitious in harmonising the overall railway system in the EU to improve the business case based on an efficient operation and cost-effective technical solutions.

 Over the past years, extensive European policy and standards have been developed, notably to support a harmonised approach to safety and interoperability.
-Specific attention is now paid to Control Command and Signalling systems (CCS) that are crucial for the overall system performance but still rely on a large number of national solutions, which are a significant cost driver and a major contributor to the lack of interoperability of the European railway system.
-The migration path is long and costly and the value horizon of Railway policies and R&D&I activities for operators and suppliers is most of the time very far and uncertain.
+Specific attention is now paid to Control Command and Signalling systems (CCS) that are crucial for overall system performance but still rely on a large number of national solutions, which are a significant cost driver and a major contributor to the lack of interoperability of the European railway system.
+The migration path is long and costly and the value horizon of Railway policies and R&I activities for operators and suppliers is most of the time very distant and uncertain.

-Purpose: a dynamic European railway sector
+→ Purpose: a dynamic European railway sector

-Without pre-empting the evolution of the system pillar and jeopardising the resources that will be dedicated to it, it is clear that the starting point will be CCS harmonisation at European level.
+Without pre-empting the evolution of the System Pillar and jeopardising the resources that will be dedicated to it, it is clear that the starting point will be the mainline European rail network and in particular CCS harmonisation at European level.
 Work needs to be focussed on: